Children's groups

 Dendrochronology

 What does this strange word mean?
-It is a method used to date wood by measuring its growth rings.
-During this workshop, students become dendrochronologists by handling wood cores and light tables!
+It’s a method for dating wood by measuring its growth rings.
+In this workshop, students become dendrochronologists as they work with wood cores and light tables!

 Duration: 1 hour